 Five investment products saw the greatest increase in usage over the past year.
-These were actively managed exchange-traded funds (ETFs), for which 58% of respondents noted increased usage, followed by separately managed accounts (43%), actively managed mutual funds (32%), passively managed mutual funds (30%) and individual stocks (29%).
+These were actively managed exchange-traded funds (ETFs), for which 58% of respondents noted increased usage, followed by separately managed accounts (43%), actively managed

 When advisors were asked to identify the services they believe clients will be requesting more over the next two years, advisors in all channels say they expect to see demand increasing for retirement income planning (72%), financial plan development (65%), risk management (60%) and estate planning (60%).
 Those were followed by increased demand for income tax planning (53%), investment management (50%) and cash flow planning (46%).